poof-backup/poof/README.md

 the `poof` configuration to the cloud drive.

-Run `poof upload` when there is need to sync the local file system directories, then removing all the local file (selected directories wipe).
+Run `poof upload` when there is need to sync the local file system directories, then removing all the local files (selected directories wipe).

 Run  `poof download` to sync the local file system with the most current files in the cloud drive, as needed or required.